 - Then add the rest of the flour and mix with your hands into a shaggy ball.

-- Knead dough for about 10 minutes until smooth; add more water if it is tough or flour if it is sticky.
+- Knead dough for about 10 minutes until smooth and slightly sticky; add more water if it is tough or flour if it is sticky.

 - Put the dough in a clean and warm bowl and cover with plastic wrap.
-Let it ferment for one hour until puffy.
+Let it ferment in a warm place for 1 - 1.5 hours until puffy and double in size.

 - Peel and chop up your apples into ½ inch sized pieces and sprinkle with remaining cinnamon and sugar.